magentabusiness/magentabusiness.github.io/_includes/docs/getting-started-guides/what-is-thingsboard.md

-ThingsBoard is an open-source IoT platform that enables rapid development, management, and scaling of IoT projects.
+IoT Hub is an open-source IoT platform that enables rapid development, management, and scaling of IoT projects.
 Our goal is to provide the out-of-the-box IoT cloud or on-premises solution that will enable server-side infrastructure for your IoT applications.

 #### Features

-With ThingsBoard, you are able to:
+With IoT Hub, you are able to:

  - Provision devices, assets and customers, and define relations between them.
  - Collect and visualize data from devices and assets.